tailsdotcom/dbt-snowflake-dependency-tests/README.md

 materialised views, because they exist only as tables, not as views to be interrogated._

+If you like dbt, like dogs and live in the London area - maybe you'll like working at [tails.com](http://tails.com/careers).
+If that sounds up your street, then get in touch, we're always looking for smart people and we'd love to hear from you!

 ## How to install
 To install the package just add it to your `packages.yml` file.
 If you've never used packages before, then you can [read more about them here](https://docs.getdbt.com/docs/package-management).